 The proposal may also ease a path toward statehood for currently unrepresented or underrepresented groups, given the new minimum of only one senator.
 Both the District of Columbia and Puerto Rico would qualify for this treatment.
 Their populations are comparable to other small states.
 Stretching a bit further, the Pacific Islands taken together might compose the newest smallest state, with a total population only slightly less than Wyoming or Vermont.
-Native Americans might also qualify to petition for statehood, if they wished.
-See Table 1 above at page [59].
+Indigenous Americans might also qualify to petition for statehood, if they wished.38 See Table 1 above at page [63].

-The Senate Reform Act should be passed by Congress and signed by the President.
-Although it is possible to imagine the reform passing by a supermajority vote of a future Congress, its constitutional legitimacy would be improved if it were adopted by both branches.
+The Senate Reform Act should ideally be passed by Congress and signed by the President.
+(See a simple draft version in the Appendix.)
+Although it is possible to imagine the reform passing by a supermajority vote of a future Congress, its constitutional legitimacy would be enhanced if it were adopted by both branches.